 What I know is God simply wants me to be present.
 He also wants my story known.

 Was Herald threatening me?
 Is that the reality of that afternoon?

-This much I learned, my friends in my home group?
+This much I learned, my friends in my AA home group?
 They were very few.
-Only My Dove Paula stood true.
-Although, she doesn’t understand how deeply those pastors harmed me.
+Those pastors harmed me.
 Yes, harmed me.
-Socially, mentally, emotionally, employability.
-You did that by sending Herald.
+Socially, mentally, emotionally, spiritually.
+You, new England Chapel, did that by protecting Herald.